 Traveline can be consulted for other transport modes.

 Donations To The Archive

-The Archive continues to grow substantially, both from members’ donations and from BR, Railtrack and Network Rail sources.
-The SRS is committed to working with the Railway Heritage Committee (RHC), PRO, NRM and other statutory bodies, as well as Network Rail, to identify and rescue out-of-date records.
+The Archive continues to grow substantially, both from members’ donations and from official sources.
+The SRS is committed to working with the Railway Heritage Committee (RHC), The National Archives (TNA), National Railway Museum (NRM) and other statutory bodies, as well as Network Rail, to identify and rescue out-of-date records.
 A number of members with very substantial collections are known to have left these to the SRS in their Will, and the society seeks to ensure that arrangements are in place for a problem-free transfer of the records when the time comes.

 We have produced a guide for donors which can be downloaded and printed out or just viewed in your browser.
 The guide includes sections setting out our policies, what we do and don't collect, digitisation and conservation.

 We are also happy to accept donations of money towards the cost of housing and expandng the archive.
 If you would like to donate some funds please follow this link to donate.

 Signalling Records Held at the National Railway Museum (NRM)

 Amongst the material held at the NRM is the “Croydon Collection” of material deposited with them during the privatisation processes of the mid 1990s by the S & T Signal Projects Group of British Railways, Southern Region.
 It comprises a range of drawings encompassing signal box diagrams, locking charts, wiring arrangements, architectural drawings and so on.
 Whilst the collection is not fully catalogued, John Creed produced a “Finding Aid” to help searchers locating documents in the collection.

 The NRM accession number for the collection is NRM 1996-7909 and consists of 187 cardboard filing boxes.